 On January 7, the Supreme Court will also hear the oral argument regarding the application by the Department of Justice for a stay of the injunction issued by the District Court for the Western District of Louisiana of the CMS vaccine mandate.
 That application, which was submitted to Justice Alito, who is responsible for emergency applications from the Fifth Circuit, was also referred to the full Court.

-In addition, on December 22, the District Court for the Middle District of Florida granted Florida’s request for a preliminary injunction of the government contractor mandate.
+In addition, on December 22, the District Court for the Southern District of Florida granted Florida’s request for a preliminary injunction of the government contractor mandate.
 This is the fifth injunction of that mandate, with four of the five courts finding that the president exceeded his authority under the Federal Property and Administrative Services Act.
 The parties have been given until December 29 to propose a preliminary injunction consistent with the order.

 Finally, as of December 23, it does not appear that DOJ has sought an emergency stay of the injunctions of the government contractor vaccine mandate from the Supreme Court.

 In the past few days, there have been multiple developments in the legal challenges to the various vaccine mandates, one in favor of a mandate, one against.
 In addition, the first vaccine mandate challenge has now reached the Supreme Court, which many commentators have suggested will ultimately have to resolve the challenges to the Centers for Medicare & Medicaid Services (CMS), Occupational Safety and Health Administration (OSHA), and government contractor vaccine mandates.